Eterbase Coin (XBASE) Price Tops $0.0031 on Exchanges

-Eterbase Coin (XBASE) traded flat against the dollar during the 1 day period ending at 21:00 PM E.T. on May 18th.
-One Eterbase Coin coin can currently be purchased for $0.0031 or 0.00000026 BTC on cryptocurrency exchanges.
-Eterbase Coin has a total market capitalization of $3.10 million and approximately $44,732.00 worth of Eterbase Coin was traded on exchanges in the last 24 hours.
-Over the last week, Eterbase Coin has traded flat against the dollar.
+Eterbase Coin (XBASE) traded flat against the US dollar during the twenty-four hour period ending at 16:00 PM ET on May 20th.
+One Eterbase Coin coin can currently be bought for $0.0031 or 0.00000026 BTC on popular cryptocurrency exchanges.
+In the last seven days, Eterbase Coin has traded flat against the US dollar.
+Eterbase Coin has a market cap of $3.10 million and $44,732.00 worth of Eterbase Coin was traded on exchanges in the last 24 hours.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.